 If we apply that analogy to our SSH key pair, you may give your public key to everyone—add it to your GitHub, store it on your DigitalOcean server, etc.––but you must never give anyone your private key.
 It must NEVER leave your computer and enter the internet.
 That means don’t put it in your Dropbox, don’t send it to yourself via email, don’t send it to yourself using Airdrop.
 Since your private key never ever leaves your computer, no company will ever know your private key and thus cannot pretend to be you.
 Your public key is called public, because anyone may have access to it.
 But as soon as someone other than you get’s access to your private key, you’re in big trouble.

-You may be asking “If I’m not allowed to put my private key into Dropbox, how do I access my GitHub repos if I buy a new computer?
+You may be asking “If I’m not allowed to put my private key into Dropbox or send it via Airdrop, how do I access my GitHub repos if I buy a new computer?
 And what if I use more than one Mac?”.
 That’s easy.
 You could, of course, copy your private key from the one computer to the other computer using a good old USB stick, operating completely offline.
-But that is bad practise because of security reasons.
+But you shouldn’t even do that.
+While the private key does not enter the internet, it’s still bad practise because of security reasons.
 Since you may have as many SSH key pairs as you like at the same time and because it’s so easy to create one, you should much rather create a new key pair for each individual computer.
 In case your laptop gets stolen with the private key on it, you have to create only one new key pair for your new laptop but don’t have to change all the key pairs on your iMac and your computer at work.
 In case you don’t need an old key pair anymore, simply delete it after you’ve copied your new public key to the server so that you don’t lock yourself out.

 Check if You Already Have a Key Pair